ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 ![screenshot](https://imgur.com/WE6AqYP.png)
 ![screenshot](https://imgur.com/c3fInsS.png)
 ![screenshot](https://imgur.com/lGE6qr3.png)

+This screen space decal shader is SRP batcher compatible, you can put a lot in scene without hurting CPU performance too much.
-This screen space decal shader's fragment shader is optimized, no more matrix mul() inside the fragment shader
+This screen space decal shader removed all matrix mul() inside the fragment shader, you can put a lot in scene as long as they are small and don't overlap.

 How to use this shader:
 1. create a new material using this shader